March 31, 2025.

-I sighed, gripping my pillow, then grinned at myself.
+Robert sighed, hugging his pillow tightly, then grinned at himself.
 Just a pillow, Robert.
 Get it together.
-I rose and dressed in clan garb: blue and green checkered breeches, a silver tunic with black laces, and a leather belt with an oak-etched silver buckle.
-The colors carried my ancient clan's echo, a thread through time's weave.
+He rose and dressed in clan garb: blue and green checkered breeches, a silver tunic with black laces, and a leather belt with an oak-etched silver buckle.
+The colors carried his ancient clan's echo, a thread through time's weave.

-In the main room, a breakfast spread stopped me cold.
+In the main room, a breakfast spread stopped him cold.
 Fresh bread, honey-glazed fruits, and steaming tea filled the air with warmth.
 A note in Lilia's flowing script lay beside it.
-My heart skipped as I read: My bold seeker, last night your fire lit the stars.
+Robert's heart skipped as he read: My bold seeker, last night your fire lit the stars.
 Savor this meal, crafted for you.
 I've dashed to Kilrain for supplies, but my thoughts linger.
 Tiny hearts framed the words, her flirtation leaping off the page.
-I smirked, cheeks heating, and slipped the note into my pocket, a keepsake.
+He smirked, cheeks heating, and slipped the note into his pocket, a keepsake.

-The bread's warmth and tea's earthy bite steadied me.
-I stepped outside, the morning air sharp with pine.
+The bread's warmth and tea's earthy bite steadied him.
+Robert stepped outside, the morning air sharp with pine.
 Clansfolk hauled stones to a wall, runes glowing under their fingers as STEVE's voice barked orders.
-Their laughter rang, hands steady with purpose.
+Robert heard their laughter ring, their hands steady with purpose.

-A kobold sat atop its shoulders in a crimson saddle, a cheese wedge painted bold.
-The rat-man's legs dangled, a tiny knight on a giant.
+At the sparring grounds, Graleth waited beside a towering new creation.
+Its body was crystalline, its stance balanced and dangerous.
+The champion of the Stone-Skin Brutes looked pleased.
+A kobold sat atop its shoulders in a crimson saddle, a cheese wedge painted bold on its tabard.
+The mouse-man's legs dangled, a tiny knight on a giant.
 His beady eyes glinted, tail flicking as he gripped a steel-tipped lance.
 The saddle padded his seat, shielding the brute.
-I hid a laugh at the cheese emblem, its charm undeniable.
+Robert hid a laugh at the cheese emblem, its charm undeniable.

 This Kobrute fused brute strength with kobold cunning.
 Graleth beckoned, his jagged grin wide.
-I approached, awe clear on my face.
+Robert approached, awe clear on his face.
 The brute's mind stayed simple, built for power, while the kobold brought strategy.
 Together, they were a force.

-A bard's lap harp drifted from a nearby firepit, notes curling soft in the air.
-Clansfolk paused, faces calm, as the melody wove faith and magic.
+Robert paused as soft harp notes curled from a nearby firepit.
+Clansfolk stilled, faces calm, the melody weaving faith and magic.
 Graleth's pride shone as he touched the brute's shoulder.
 "The brute brings raw power.
 This one is stronger and faster with a hide tough against strikes.
 Crystals boost its strength and heal small wounds in battle."

 The kobold squeaked, waving his lance.
 "I'm the brains!
 I guide, aim, strike!"
 He slung a shortbow from his back, grinning.
 "I shoot from here, guard big guy from magic or sneaky foes.
 Spot threats early."